 Remember that in few states there are statutes prohibiting or allowing surrogacy, in most of them surrogacy information is based on past court decisions so it is really important to be assisted by a reputable family lawyer in the state where you will pursue surrogacy.

 For those intended parents or surrogates who decide to continue and manage the surrogacy journey independently in the United States (Indy surrogacy), here you will find some initial steps:

 - Find a reputable local attorney lawyer who specializes in surrogacy cases.
 He/She will support you with all the legal paperwork.

 - Find your match: You can find your surrogate mother/egg donor/intended parents through online communities or surrogacy classified ads

-- Find a IVF clinic: After the match, intended parents will chose a reputable fertility clinic that normally it will be located close the surrogate home.
+- Find a IVF clinic: After the match, intended parents will choose a reputable fertility clinic that normally it will be located close the surrogate home.